-At undergraduate level we currently offer three main routes leading to a BSc Honours degree:
+At undergraduate level we currently offer four main routes leading to a BSc Honours degree:

 The BSc (Honours) Health Sciences (Q71) is ideal for students interested in the science behind our health – from our individual health, to global issues such as epidemics or the treatment of people with dementia.
 It’s particularly relevant for those working in health-related professions, or are thinking about doing so.
 Students study the essential scientific concepts underpinning the function of the human mind and body; the incidence, diagnosis and treatment of disease and disability; and the maintenance and improvement of health in different populations.
 Innovative online collaborative and virtual experiences help you to investigative science skills.

 The BSc (Honours) Biology (R58) explores biology from the cellular and molecular levels to whole organism survival.
 Biology encompasses all living species, explaining their diversity via evolutionary origins.
 It defines their anatomy and structure, describes their physiology and behaviour, and provides scientific rationales for their habitat requirements and ecosystem interactions.
 Students will develop analytical and scientific literacy skills by carrying out practical work and a research project.
 Biology is also available as one of the specialist routes through the BSc (Hons) Natural Sciences (Q64) degree, which gives the opportunity to combine biology with a wider range of other sciences.